SRGSSR/srgcontentprotection-apple/docs/README.md

 ## About

-The SRG Content Protection framework contains the sensitive logic required for protected media playback.
+The SRG Content Protection framework contains the logic required for encrypted media playback.
 The following protection measures are currently supported:

 * Akamai secure token.
 * Digital Rights Management via FairPlay.